architkhullar/RobotMotionPlanning_TermProject/README.md

  * Normal RRT was implemented from a given initial to a given goal position which can be found [here](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/NormalRRT.m), whcih looks like:
  ![Normal RRT](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/Images/normal%20RRt.JPG)
+ * **Consequently, whhen the primitives were done I added it to the generation or tree extension like:

  * For the third module, a RRT with these primitive motion contrainst were implemented which can be found [here](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/RRT_NonHolonomic_R2S1.m), whcih looks like:
  ![Combined RRT](https://github.com/architkhullar/RobotMotionPlanning_TermProject/blob/master/Images/NH%20RRT.JPG)